prompt/sparse/README.md

 ### Example

-1. Create the application's `index.html` entrypoint
+1. Clone this repository OR create an `index.html` entrypoint

-:bulb: ...or clone this repository and skip to the next step

 ```html
 <!DOCTYPE html>